 In 2006 Pascal began to truly develop his own art and style, but lacking time due to his full time job, he had to come up with an efficient solution.
 It was then that “Sketch of the Day” was born: every morning, first thing, he creates a sketch, albeit full color, and a story unto itself.
 This routine has yielded an archive of close to 6,000 sketches and over 900,000 organic Instagram followers, 500,000 organic Facebook followers and growing numbers on Tumblr, Twitter, DeviantArt and Pinterest.

-From 2007 to 2014 as a Freelancer Pascal wore many hats in the art world; from conceptual design to visual development for feature films and television; to creating commercial animation for clients such as Chevron and Disney; as well participating in DeepGreen movie.
-In this time period he began working with the film industry and found a love for visual development and storytelling in the film industry.
+From 2007 to today Pascal wears many hats in the art world; from production design to visual development for feature films and television; to creating commercial animation for clients such as Chevron and Disney; as well participating in various feature animations and animation specials.
+He began working with the film industry and found a love for visual development and storytelling in the film industry.
 Pascal had an early role in the movie Klaus, with Sergio Pablos Animation and helped set the initial visual bible for the movie.
 In 2010 and 2011 Pascal worked in visual development in such movies as Moana, Sherman and Peabody and Penguins of Madagascar.

 In 2014 Pascal decided to leave the San Francisco Bay Area and make the move to Los Angeles, California.
 He immediately went in-house with the Paramount Feature Animation and shortly thereafter was recruited to be part of a really exciting project at Warner Bros and Netflix.
 From 2015-2018, Pascal was involved with Season 1 of Netflix and Warner Bros. new adaptation of the beloved Dr. Suess book, Green Eggs and Ham.
 From 2020 - 2023 Pascal was the Production Designer for AppleTV's Peanuts specials which are new classics that are heartwarming as well as award winning.

-Pascal is excited to be involved in so many diverse and exciting film, print, and commercial campaigns.
-Recently, Pascal has pushed his personal work into exciting new territory, as he and wife Katrina recently opened their own Gallery/Creative Studios in Burbank, California.
-The studios display collections of Pascal's work, host workshops and events, as well as functiona as a visual development and IP development story studio.
+As of winter 2023 Pascal and wife Katrina opened their own Gallery/Creative Studios in Burbank, California.
+The studios display collections of Pascal's work, host workshops and events, as well as functions as a visual development and IP development story studio.